 2) Stop Feeding The Bad Bacteria:

 Try and follow the 80/20 approach to balancing your food intake.
-If 80% of the time you try and eat the best you can, then once in awhile it is OK to have a few cookies or higher fat food.
-When your gut is full of the friendly bacteria, it is better equipped to manage small amounts of your favourite ‘treats’.
+If 80% of the time you try and eat the best you can, then once in a while it is OK to have a few cookies or higher fat food.
+When your gut is full of friendly and beneficial bacteria, it is better equipped to manage small amounts of your favourite ‘treats’.